 Heritage Rated from 1- 5 (low-exceptional) on historic interest

-Mr Hardman's Photographic Studio - 0.5 miles (Historic Building)
+The Hardman's House - 0.5 miles (Historic Building)

 Liverpool, St James Church - 0.8 miles (Historic Church)